Orangutan mothers help offspring to learn

-Category: Environment Hits: 1When it comes to motherhood, orangutans are animals of distinction.
+Category: Environment Hits: 2When it comes to motherhood, orangutans are animals of distinction.
 An orangutan mother will stay in close contact with her baby for up to nine years--longer than almost all mammals other than humans.
 Much like humans, orangutans rely on their mothers to learn life skills --- such as what to eat and where to find it --- before they finally reach independence almost a decade after birth.
 But unlike humans, orangutan mothers were not known to participate in their offspring's learning; behaving as passive role models rather than active teachers.

 Read more https://www.sciencedaily.com/releases/2021/12/211208123415.htm